jthalpern/jthalpern.github.io/_pages/Why.md

 #### I'm a fast and self-directed learner, very capable of picking up new skills, software, style guides, etc. quickly
 I taught myself how to build this website.
 My ability to quickly learn new skills, tools, and concepts has been essential to my success in publishing.
-This adaptability means I can hit the ground running in just about any work or software environment.
+This adaptability means I can hit the ground running in just about any software environment.

 #### I'm extremely capable of working independently, but I also love to collaborate